-When a base station (BS), the equipment under test (EUT), is installed and put into service at a site, the procedure described in Figure 5-1 shall be used to assess compliance with exposure limits.
-In order to allow for accurate and efficient assessments, different routes are possible depending on the characteristic of the EUT and/or on the installation type.
-In some specific cases, compliance with relevant exposure limits can be assessed without the necessity of conducting measurements (for example because of the low power transmitted, or because of the position/orientation of the transmitters/antennas with respect to areas accessible to the general public, or because simpler calculation methods can be used [ITU-T K.52]).
-Both broadband and frequency selective equipment can be used for the assessment (see clause 9.1).
+When in a BS, the equipment under test (EUT), is installed and put into service at a site, the procedure described in Figure 5-1 shall be used to assess compliance with exposure limits.
+In order to allow for accurate and efficient assessments, different routes are possible depending on the characteristic of the EUT or on the installation type.
+In some specific cases, compliance with relevant exposure limits can be assessed without the necessity to conduct measurements (e.g., because of the low power transmitted, or because of the position or orientation of the transmitters or antennas with respect to areas accessible to the general public, or because simpler calculation methods can be used [ITU-T K.52]).
+Both broadband and frequency-selective equipment can be used for the assessment (see clause 9.1).
 Measurements conducted with broadband equipment, however, might lead to overly conservative results.
-If the exposure level in areas accessible to the general public is found to be above the limits by means of broadband measurements then compliance should be verified with frequency selective equipment.
+If the exposure level in areas accessible to the general public is found to be above the limits by means of broadband measurements, then compliance should be verified with frequency-selective equipment.
 Otherwise, the mitigation techniques described in [ITU-T K.70] shall be applied.
-The step-by-step procedure of Figure 5-1 is specified in the following clauses.
+The step-by-step procedure of Figure 5-1 is specified in clauses 6 to 10.